opensearch-project/documentation-website/_im-plugin/index-rollups/index.md

 ## The doc_count field

 The `doc_count` field in bucket aggregations contains the number of documents collected in each bucket.
 When calculating the bucket's `doc_count`, the number of documents is incremented by the number of the pre-aggregated documents in each summary document.
 The `doc_count` returned from rollup searches represents the total number of matching documents from the source index.
-Thus, the document count for each bucket is the same whether you search the source index or the rollup target index.
+The document count for each bucket is the same whether you search the source index or the rollup target index.

 ## Query string queries